 We are also obligated to issue up to 206,044 shares of common stock to the Mayo Foundation as consideration if future Mayo Foundation patents are issued or if the FDA approves a product patented by the Mayo Foundation or jointly patented by the Mayo Foundation and us.
-Upon the completion of this offering, the 206,044 shares of common stock become immediately issuable to the Mayo Foundation and we will record a one-time stock-based compensation expense of \$1.6 million, which amount has been computed using the initial public offering price.
+Upon the completion of this offering, the 206,044 shares of common stock become immediately issuable to the Mayo Foundation and we will record a one-time stock-based compensation expense of \$3.1 million, which amount has been computed using the mid-point of the range listed on the cover page of this prospectus.